yding5/cifar10_tf/README.md

 # cifar10_tf
-Quantization of CNN on cifar10
+Quantization and Pruning of CNN on cifar10